TenzinDorjee1/EcommerceRef/README.txt

 	prompts for which they can enter a response to in the command line.

 	To run the program the user must run the Main.java file.

+	Our First iteration is not OOP,however, we a striving for a OOP version for iteration 2.

 Contact
 	if you have problems, questions, ideas, or suggestions, please contact us by our university